-Do not grip them tightly as they will bite and inflate themselves, sometimes they can get a bit cranky and hiss/ inflate their beards but generally you’re quite safe.
-Regular handling will ease their skittish behaviour and to get a young dragon used to being handled, feed them at the same time as you handle them, gradually stopping feeding them every time you pick them up.
+Do not grip them tightly as they will bite and inflate themselves, sometimes they can get a bit cranky and hiss/ inflate their beards but generally, you’re quite safe.
+Regular handling will ease their skittish behavior and to get a young dragon used to being handled, feed them at the same time as you handle them, gradually stopping feeding them every time you pick them up.

 I have a Rankins Dragon that loves sitting by the window and you can leave it there for hours on end as it loves to watch the world go by, but I have another that just wants to explore and find the hardest place that it can hide in.
 So each dragon’s temperament and personality varies as does their like of handling, just keep an eye on their behaviour to give an indication.

 Male bearded dragons have a larger and much wider heads.
 The femoral pores are very prominent in male bearded dragons.
 On the other hand, female bearded dragons have narrower heads and are heavier and shorter as compared to their male counterparts.
 The males also develop a bulge on each side of their tails just above the cloacal opening which quite evident at five months of age.

 Resting the bearded dragon on your hand and facing away from you gently lift the bearded dragon tail towards the head of the bearded dragon.
 The males will have a pronounced bulge on each side of the tail just above the cloacal opening with an indent in the middle between the bulging area.
 Female bearded dragons tails appear flat with a slight poof in the center.

 In sexing baby bearded dragons hold the baby bearded dragon in your hand facing away from you.
 Grasp the baby’s tail with your thumb and index finger.
 About halfway down gently lift the tail towards the head-turning the tail from left to right.